 Diversity Mark are the awarding body of the Diversity Mark accreditation.

-Founded by Women in Business NI, our mission is to help businesses across the UK and Ireland build more diverse and inclusive workplaces.
+Our mission is to help businesses across the UK and Ireland build more diverse and inclusive workplaces, through accreditation, insights, best practice and peer support.

 Helping businesses take the first step